coolaj86/iojs-install-script/README.md

-# Automated io.js installers for OS X and Ubuntu
+# Automated node.js installers for OS X and Ubuntu

-A script to install basic development tools for io.js - the new node.js - git, iojs, gcc, pkg-config, etc
+A script to install basic development tools for node.js - git, node, gcc, pkg-config, etc

 Pick one: